sydneybeal/DoneIt/README.md

 # DoneIt
-Apple App Store App.
-To-do list app organized by category
+To-do lists organized by category

+Available on the App Store